I’ve come across the work of the sociologist, Max

 Firstly, in their book, Why

-Should Anyone be Led by You?
+Should Anyone be Led by You?, Rob

-and Gareth
+Goffee and Gareth

-talk about the implications of Weber’s thinking
+Jones talk about the implications of Weber’s thinking

 for Leadership in business.
 I hope to write a piece on this book